ezraroi/Human-AI-Collab/output/manuscript_sections.md

 - User maintains verification (germane) → prevents dependency

 The Anti-Otto Safeguard:
-Unlike Otto's notebook (which reliably stores integrated knowledge), the AI must remain a catalyst not a cognitive extension.
+Unlike Otto’s notebook (which can be treated as reliable storage), AI cannot be treated as an automatically trusted cognitive extension; it must be used with verification, as a catalyst for the user’s own processing.
 The system prevents dependency through:
 1. Mandatory verification (felt sense check prevents blind acceptance)
 2. Resolution monitoring (awareness of what you do/don't understand)
 3. Journal requirement (externalization proves understanding)

 The goal is not efficiency but capacity growth.
-Cognitive offloading that increases C (capacity) over time is productive; offloading that maintains or decreases C is PSB.
+Cognitive offloading is productive when it offloads retrieval/storage while preserving internal processing (Alpha-Function); it becomes destructive when it offloads the processing itself, risking Protein Shake Brain.
 ### 3.2 How This Strengthens Your Model
 ### 1. Provides Operational Decision Rules
 Instead of just "use Reflective Prompting not PSB," you now have specific criteria: